sabi-31/My_Perfect_Arch-linux/README.md

 systemctl reboot --firmware-setup
 ```

-In the Firmware setup menu, select the entry for Arch/The Disk as the First Priority Entry.
+In the Firmware setup menu, select the entry for Arch/The Disk as the First Priority Entry and Save the settings.
 You will be asked to enter the disk encryption password, post which you can login and use the your new Arch System.